RockinProjex/BiTrophy/README.md

 # Integrations

 This app allows you to integrate RetroAchievements, Steam Achievements, Sony and Microsoft platforms.
+This will allow you to track your achievements, no matter if it's Zelda or The Escapists, Super Mario Bros. or Banjo-Kazooie.
+This app allows you to track it.

+By default, RetroAchievements is the only enabled option.
+You may install more using add-ons, and if you want, you can even uninstall RetroAchievements.